-In general, the food that was good and healthy for you before your surgery is still good for you – and the same goes for the more unhealthy options.
-A well-balanced diet is recommended, but this could very well include all of your favourite foods.
+In general, the food that was good and healthy for you before your surgery is still good for you.
+A well-balanced diet is recommended for most individuals.

 Try to eat regularly

 It is really important that you try to listen to your body and make sure you have regular meals, as this will help you have a more predictable bowel movement.

 You will probably find that certain foods produce more gas than others, and although it is not harmful, you may want to cut down on those foods.
 The same applies to chewing gum.
 But remember: it will only take a little experimentation to find a balanced diet that feels right for you.
 If your doctor recommended a special diet, you should follow that advice.

 Alcohol is fine in moderation, although carbonated drinks in general can produce gas – and especially beer and lager can cause your output to become more liquid.
 Similarly, tea and coffee are fine in moderation.

 Chewing food fully is very important to get a proper start to the digestive process, especially if you eat foods that are hard to digest (such as nuts).

 Sometimes you might get constipated.
 To help prevent constipation, eat a diet high in fiber, fruits, vegetables and grains.
 You may want to consider a laxative or stool softner if the constipation does not go away, however, be sure to consult your doctor or ostomy nurse.